-October 31st is a day of celebration, and like any pet parent, you always want your fur baby to join in the fun along with the family.
-But the Halloween season is one time when you should be more cautious than usual, even if that means taking your pet away from the festivities.
+October 31 is a day of celebration, and like any pet parent, you want your fur baby to join in the fun.
+But the Halloween season is one time when you should be more cautious than usual and follow Halloween safety tips for pets—even if that means taking your pet away from the festivities.

 Perhaps the biggest threat to our pets is all the candy hanging around.
 None of it is good for your pet to eat, and some types (chocolate and sugar-free candy and gum containing xylitol, to name just a few) are toxic.
 It’s crucial to keep it all well away from your pet, insists Dr. Howe.

 Many dogs have gotten loose walking right out the door through a crowd of giggling goblins.
 And if your dog does get out, the situation can go from bad to worse, regardless of whether he knows the neighborhood like the back of his paw.
-The crowds of funny-looking strangers, flashlights and spooky lawn decorations (to say nothing of fellow neighborhood dogs in costumes, smelling the same but looking quite different!) can disorient and panic him, upping the odds he’ll get far from home fast.
+The crowds of funny-looking strangers, flashlights and spooky lawn decorations (to say nothing of fellow neighborhood dogs in costumes, smelling the same but looking quite different) can disorient and panic him, upping the odds he’ll get far from home fast.
 The Platinum Pets Pawsitively Safe Pet Finder Tag can help reunite you with your lost friend if he does get loose, not just on Halloween, but all year round.

 During trick-or-treating hours on the big day, the best course of action is to keep your pets safely crated or penned, out of sight of the front door.
 The Frisco Dog Exercise Pen is a great option that comes in five sizes to suit all breeds of dogs.

 What is top among Dr. Howe’s Halloween safety tips?
 “Keep black and black and white cats inside.
 There is always a rise in acts against these guys around Halloween, believe it or not.”